patric-liu/mnist/README.md

 When importing a user 'MNIST' image, the format must be the same as MNIST, that is, 28x28 pixels with black text on a white background

+## Results

+The highest evaluation accuracy of 98.34% was acheived with a 784-150-50-100-10 Perceptron Network, which is comparable to state-of-the-art results which did not used convolution or the use of distortions to artificially expand the training dataset.